mdavids/rfc/content/draft-davids-forsalereg-09.md

 into the domain lifecycle.
 This potentially reduces the advantage currently held by these professionals, and fosters a more equitable environment for all.

+Furthermore, this mechanism avoids creating unnecessary dependencies on registries for market transactions, which could otherwise introduce complexities and potential for unintended commercial entanglements.

 # Implementation Status
 <!-- https://datatracker.ietf.org/doc/html/rfc7942 -->